Learn the Art of Listening – Osho

 Vadan, the question seems to be simple but the answer is very complex.
 And the complexity becomes multidimensional, because the answer can come only from your own experience, not from outside.
 Just as the question is arising in you, the answer has to also be part of your interiority.
 But I will go into a little detail, to explain what I mean when I say that the moment is rare when eternity penetrates time.

 Then suddenly you become aware that you are a crossroad.
 One line goes horizontal; in other words, mediocre, ordinary, meaningless and leading finally to death.
-The horizontal line is continuously moving towards the graveyard.
-I have told you the story, significant in many ways:
+The horizontal line is continuously moving toward the graveyard. […]

-It is a strange story, but it shows that wherever you are going horizontally, with whatever speed, you will end up in some graveyard.
-It is strange that every moment our graves are coming closer to us – even if you don’t move, your grave is moving towards you.
+It is strange that every moment our graves are coming closer to us – even if you don’t move, your grave is moving toward you.
 The horizontal line of time is, in other words, the mortality of man.

 Once the vertical is discovered, one starts moving on the vertical line.
 That vertical line does not mean you have to renounce the world.
 But it certainly means that you are no more of the world, that the world becomes ephemeral, loses importance.
 It does not mean that you have to renounce the world and escape to the mountains and the monasteries.
 It simply means that you start – wherever you are – living an inner life which was not possible before.